Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 • Ballista-like systems

-When released, the stored energy propels the projectile toward the target.
+Once released, the stored energy propels the projectile toward its target.

-Catapults were widely used throughout ancient history by civilizations such as the Greeks and Romans.
+Catapults were widely used by ancient civilizations, including the Greeks and Romans.

 Trebuchet vs Catapult: Quick Comparison